OpenWork-NZ/mdwg/docs/_defs/CouplingType.md

 ---
 layout: page
 rank: 40
-type: page
+type: element
 section: Service Metadata
 title: Coupling Type
 ---
 # Coupling Type  ★★★★

-*When documenting a service, the nature of the relationship of the service to the data resources on which it interacts is iimportant to capture so as to provide potential users an understanding of the applicability oc such service to their needs.
+*When documenting a service, the nature of the relationship of the service to the data resources on which it interacts is important to capture so as to provide potential users an understanding of the applicability of such service to their needs.
 A service may be highly dependant on particular data, independent of the data or a mixture.*

 |  |  |
 | --- | --- |